leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/07-openFile.md

 ---
 title: openFile
-description: Open an existing file in a BrowserPod Pod's virtual filesystem, returning a BinaryFile or TextFile handle depending on the mode you pass.
+description: "Open an existing file in a BrowserPod Pod's virtual filesystem, returning a BinaryFile or TextFile handle depending on the mode you pass."
 ---

 ```ts